Nippon Steel Kamaishi Seawaves

-Kamaishi Seawaves is a Rugby union football club in Kamaishi, Iwate Prefecture, Japan.
+Nippon Steel Kamaishi Seawaves (commonly known as the Kamaishi Seawaves) is a Rugby union football club in Kamaishi, Iwate Prefecture, Japan.
 It was established in 2001.

 At its inception, it was known as Nippon Steel Corporation Kamaishi.

 Current squad

-The Kamaishi Seawaves squad for the 2023 season is:
+The Kamaishi Seawaves squad for the 2025-26 season is:

 Notable players

 The following former Kamaishi Seawaves players became Japanese internationals: